Plagiocephaly and Baby Flat Head Syndrome: A Parent’s Guide - Baby Chick

 4. Change It Up

 Move baby’s mobile from one side of the crib to the other so they are gazing up at it from alternate directions, changing the position of their head.
-When holding and feeding your baby, try to change positions from the right side to the left so the pressure on their head is symmetrical.
+When holding and feeding your baby, try to alternate between positions from the right side to the left so that the pressure on their head is symmetrical.
 This is also great for your baby’s developing vision.16 Rearrange your baby’s room or the position of their crib or bassinet so they are looking in a different direction.
 Babies typically look toward the light source or the door, anticipating you coming in.

 5. Avoid Containers